tlsnotary/website/blog/2025-08-08-tlsnotary-history/index.md

 The improvements from DECO and projects like PADO (now Primus) (https://primuslabs.xyz/) began to attract the attention of the [Privacy and Scaling Explorations](https://pse.dev/) team at the [Ethereum Foundation](https://ethereum.foundation/).
 Specifically, former members Barry Whitehat (https://github.com/barrywhitehat) and Justin Martin (https://github.com/TheFrozenFire) were looking for a way to implement the ideas proposed in DECO.

 Around the same time, Sinu (https://github.com/sinui0) was looking for ways to securely and privately bring web2 data on to Ethereum.
-Seeing that TLSNotary was implementing DECO before the DECO paper was published, Sinu reached out to Dan, and together they applied for a PSE grant to revive TLSNotary using modern technology.
+Seeing that TLSNotary was MPC-TLS before the DECO paper was published, Sinu reached out to Dan, and together they applied for a PSE grant to revive TLSNotary using modern technology.
 The grant was accepted and the modern era of TLSNotary began.

 The team began rebuilding [TLSNotary](/about) from the ground up in Rust and made the protocol compatible with TLS 1.2.
 But the biggest change was integrating MPC.